Playmobil: The Movie: Animation

-Playmobil: The Movie was animated with Autodesk Maya.
-Julien Bocabeille supervised the film's animation team, which consisted of 56 animators.
+Playmobil: The Movie was animated with Autodesk Maya, with Julien Bocabeille supervising the film's animation team, which consisted of 56 animators.
 Being that Playmobil: the Movie was a story about wish fulfillment, the scale was one of the biggest priorities.
 According to production designer Rémi Salmon: "We see those toys from a kid's eyes, not what he has in front of him but what he imagines.
 The pirate in his hand has a stiff plastic cape, but when he plays, he sees the cape floating in the wind."
 The animators' biggest challenges came in the set designs and character animation.
 While each Playmobil universe varied in tone and lighting due to their differing styles, they had to have some consistencies with the Playmobil world.
 The Fifth Element and the works of J. J. Abrams were influences in designing the city of Glinara.

 Having "a touch of richness and life" in the film's Playmobil world depended on not just the lighting being "pushed pretty far in a very cinematographic way"; but also the characters, particularly their movements and textures.
 While having plastic hair and skin, the toys were given "a 20 percent freedom to bend and stretch".
 The animators had to work with limits that came with moving the Playmobil figures, especially when it came to animating faces.
 The faces are 2D shapes mapped onto 3D heads, meaning that big parts of how human faces are expressed (cheekbones, nose, and jaws) are not present.

 Coming up with a convenient workflow for animating 2D faces on 3D objects was another challenge, which Jeremy Ringard and Claude Levastre were responsible for.
 They first came up with the idea of modeling and rigging the features as 3D shapes, but this led to problems of Z-fighting, intersection, and "floating" appearances in close-up shots.
 They then thought of a "texture flipbook", where the animators chose from a set of facial features in order to keep the look of the movie consistent; however, they figured that it would disallow any variations to the expressions and be very expensive due to the amount of storage, texture resolution, and file management involved.
 Finally, they came up with a system where the animators used 3D-rig-controlled 2D shapes that were converted as a dynamic texture applied on the 3D head in the viewport, and the animation would be rendered in real-time through a shader free of resolution or sampling restrictions.

 The car Dasher drives is a Porsche Mission E, the 2015 concept version of the Porsche Taycan; Playmobil is the Porsche's first appearance in a major film, and a remote-controlled Mission E toy was released as a movie tie-in.